j9t/html-minifier-next/README.md

 # Process all files (default behavior)
 html-minifier-next --collapse-whitespace --input-dir=src --output-dir=dist
-# Note: When processing all files, non-HTML files will also be read as UTF‑8 and passed to the minifier.
+# Note: When processing all files, non-HTML files will also be read as UTF‑8 and passed to the minifier
-# Consider restricting with “--file-ext” to avoid touching binaries (e.g., images, archives).
+# Consider restricting with “--file-ext” to avoid touching binaries (e.g., images, archives)
 ```

 **Dry run mode (preview outcome without writing files):**